junnbang/full-stack/README.md

     ![test-result](resthub/images/test-result.PNG)

-## Instructions on how Travis used for automated testing
+## Instructions on how Travis is used for automated testing
 1. To use Travis to automate testing, `.travis.yml` file is configured and placed under the root folder.
 In this case, it triggers a build under the directory, `resthub`.

     ```